Constitution for the United States of Africa

 (4) Admission of members.
 The Federal Congress of Africa shall be the judge of their elections, returns and qualifications of their own members.

 (6) Rules.
-The Federal Congress will establish the rules for its proceedings and may punish its members for disorderly conduct and, with the concurrence of two-thirds, expel a member.
+The Federal Congress may determine the rules for its proceedings, punish its members for disorderly conduct and, with the concurrence of two-thirds, expel a member.